-Plate 205.
+Plate 204.
+Damage and peeling paint above the Plate 205.
 North and western façade of railway building.

 The second railway station consists of three buildings, all of which have been boarded up to prevent public access to the now closed railway station.
 Constructed of weatherboard, the buildings appear to be relatively structurally sound, but with some damage to the paint and wood.
 Large sections of paint are deteriorating, and some small areas of weatherboard are rotting in the weather.